jsperoni/SWEN261-WeBoughtAZoo/docs/DesignDoc.md

 ## Executive Summary

 We Bought a Zoo is working on the premise of a webstore where customers will be able to go into the store and rent out animals for their events.
-Idealistically the owner of the webstore will have a contract with the zoos in order to rent out their animals.
+Ideally the owner of the webstore will have a contract with the zoos in order to rent out their animals.
 The owner will then be able to go into the webstore and edit, add, delete animals into the webstore so that the customers can view and rent.
 The Customers will be able to login to the webstore and view the products, add it to shopping cart, and checkout with their information.
-For an additional feature there is a scheduling manager where the owner can see which days each animal will be rented out.
+For an additional feature there is a species care list where owners can add, remove, and update species and their information as needed.
+Customers are able to see the full list of species available and how to care for them before purchasing.

 ### Purpose
 >  _**[Sprint 2 & 4]** Provide a very brief statement about the project and the most